vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I woke up for real at around 7:15 AM, after which I urinated, spent some time on my computer, and then had a regular bowel movement.

+## Exercise

+### Resumption of some exercises on 2023-08-29

+I resumed some exercises on 2023-08-29:

+* I did the standing-on-one-leg exercise, twice standing on the right leg and once standing on the left leg.
+In all three cases, I was able to clear the 10-second mark.

+* I did a few rounds with the hand gripper, two days ahead of the plan (I was planning to resume using the hand gripper on 2023-08-31).
+However, I plan to not use the hand gripper any further on 2023-08-29, and restrict its use to one round per day for the next week.
+This is because the use of the hand gripper can cause tensing of my jaw which can intensity the pain the area with the wisdom teeth removed.

+* I did a flexibility exercise (touching my hands from behind).

+* I did a round of Buteyko breathing and was able to get a control pause of 26 seconds.

+This was also the first day since the day of the operation that I left my home, although it was only for laundry.

 ## Dental self-care